Passionate and dedicated rehabilitation professionals at your service.

 Our trained and caring physical, occupational, and speech-language therapists create effective, individualized programs to help residents recover from injury or illness.
 Using new techniques and specialized tools, our therapists guide residents in their return to the highest level of function and independence.

-Legacy Healthcare Services is committed to ensuring that each resident has access to services aimed at maintaining the highest level of function and independence.
-The organization’s specialists are experts in resolving barriers that interfere with quality of life.
-Therapy services can be provided to residents just about anywhere – in the therapy gym, in resident homes, in the fitness center, at the pool, or in the Health & Wellness Center.
+Legacy Healthcare Services’ specialists are experts in resolving barriers that interfere with quality of life.
+Therapy services can be provided to Forest residents just about anywhere – in the therapy gym, in resident homes, in the fitness center, at the pool, or in the Health Center.
 Legacy professionals meet residents where they are most comfortable.

 Learn more about each of the services Legacy offers on site at The Forest at Duke: